ShichengChen/Online-Judge-Code/solutions for different type problems/README.md

   - how to get B from A (thinking from B).
 [String Transformation 1](https://codeforces.com/contest/1383/problem/A)

 # Operations on an Array
   - try to iterate the array from the first index to the end.
+1

+# Two types of elements very large weights Knapsack problem
+  - cannot use dp, enumerate the number of first elements and find corresponding number of second elements